Fooyer/HuBFunctions/README.md

 # HUB Functions

-HUB Functions is a project for create a HUB of functions in various programming languages, so it can be found more easily.
+HUB Functions is a project to create a HUB of functions in several programming languages, so that functions can be found more easily.